Apply for the Ethel Bolden Minority Fellowship

 Frequency and Amount of Awards

-The Ethel Bolden Minority Fellowship will be awarded* annually in the amount of $3,500.
-Fellow will receive payment as partial upfront (50%) and successful completion remaining (50%).
+Up to two Ethel Bolden Minority Fellowships will be awarded* annually in the amount of $3,500 each (Fall semester and Spring semester).
+Fellows will receive payment as partial upfront (50%) and successful completion remaining (50%).

 * The selection committee reserves the right to elect not to award the fellowship if it does not receive at least one complete application from a candidate meeting the high standards of the fellowship.